St. Chroma: Background and composition

+The song is a hip-hop, R&B, and neo-soul record.
+It was written by Tyler, the Creator and Caesar themselves, with the former also producing the song.
 The song finds Tyler, the Creator rapping in a whispering tone, over a beat consisting of marching stomps and handclaps, synthesizers, choir and flute.
 Daniel Caesar performs in soulful vocals reminiscent of gospel, singing "Can you feel the light inside?
 Can you feel that fire?"
 The artists' vocals also intertwine during this part.
 The title refers to Tyler, the Creator's new alter-ego.